Barn Door Hardware Maintenance Tips: A Simple Way to Extend the Service Life

 Understanding Load Limits

-Each set of barn door hardware has a specific weight limit.
-Exceeding this can lead to accelerated pulley wear or even breakage.
-Always follow the manufacturer’s guidelines for maximum load capacity.
+Every pair of barn door hardware has a weight limit.
+Anything beyond it could cause accelerated wear on the pulleys and even breakage.
+Always adhere to the manufacturer's recommendations for maximum load capacity.

 How to Prevent Overloading

-If your door is heavy, such as a solid wood or custom oversized design, invest in high-strength hardware.
-For everyday use, avoid hanging heavy items like hooks or clothes on the door to minimize stress on the hardware.
+If your door is heavier, (a solid wood or custom oversized design) invest in high strength hardware.
+For regular use, don't store heavy items, like hooks or clothes, on the door to minimize the stress on the hardware.”

 Handle with Care